Could Your Yeast Infection Actually Be Something Else?

-We all know those tell tale signs, the itchiness, the redness, the agony: the instant you notice them you run to the nearest pharmacy and grab an over-the-counter pill and cream and go about your day waiting for the discomfit to pass.
+We all know those tell tale signs, the itchiness, the redness, the agony: the instant you notice them you run to the nearest pharmacy and grab an over-the-counter pill and cream and go about your day waiting for the discomfort to pass.

 Then the next infection hits and you’re going through the same thing all over again.
-We just assume it truly was a yeast infection because the anti-fungal medication sort of works, and well, we really hope it’s not anything else!
+We just assume it truly was a yeast infection because the anti-fungal medication sort of worked, and well, we really hope it’s not anything else!
 But, what about when it doesn’t work?
 What about when you keep getting them over again and no amount of anti-fungal treatment is doing the trick?
 In these cases the yeast infection you think you have may actually be cytolytic vaginosis.

 The symptoms of a yeast infection and cytolytic vaginosis are quite similar.

 It sounds scary, cytolytic vaginosis, but it really isn’t.
 It’s just an overgrowth of the normally occurring, protective bacteria in the vagina called lactobacilli.
 What’s the difference between this and a yeast infection?
 A yeast infection (candidiasis) is fungal overgrowth, but cytolytic vaginosis is bacterial overgrowth.
 Confusingly, the symptoms are strikingly similar.
 When you have too many lactobacilli in the vagina they produce extra lactic acid and hydrogen peroxide, which cause the itchiness, redness, and white curdy discharge that look and feel exactly like a yeast infection!

 Here's a breakdown of the symptoms you'll see in a yeast infection versus cytolytic vaginosis:

 - Both present with irritated and itchy vulva and vagina.

 - Both present with profuse white and thick discharge that has no smell.